humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ## Deploying to Cloud

 The first time Altis is deployed, depending on the exact configuration, there may be tasks to perform on deploy.
-Altis is always configured to be a WordPress multisite, as such any sites that are not on installed as Multisite already, will need converting via the `multisite-convert` WP CLI command.
+Altis is always configured to be a WordPress multisite, as such any sites that are not installed as multisite already, will need converting via the `multisite-convert` WP CLI command.

 As always, be sure to test the migration and deployment in `development` or `staging` environments before rolling out to production.